Muirfield/GrabBag/README.md

 _NOTE:_

-This documentation was last updated for version **2.3.0**.
+This documentation was last updated for version **2.5.0**.

 Please go to
 [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/GrabBag)
 for the most up-to-date documentation.

-You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.3.0).
+You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.5.0).

 <!-- end-include -->

 A miscellaneous collection of commands and listener modules.  **All** features can be configured to be _disabled|enabled_ so as to co-exist with other plugins.

-This plugin is focused more towards commands to help system administration.
+Furthermore, permissions are added on the fly when features are enabled, so if you only enable a few features, your permission list will not be very long.

 <!-- php:$h=3; -->
 <!-- template: gd2/cmdoverview.md -->

+### Developer Tools

+* echo: shows the given text
+* expand: Shows the given text after handling variable expansions
+* onevent: Run command on event
+* rc: Runs the given script
+* rem: Do nothing
+* trace: controls event tracing

 ### Entity Management